Dangers of aquaplaning

 Lost contact area

 When the driving speed increases and the tyres wear out, the contact area between the tyre and the road is dramatically reduced.
-The figure shows the size of the contact area of a summer tyre with various groove depths, with a water thickness of three millimetres and driving speed of 75 km/h.
-The contact area of a vehicle with worn-out tyres, thread 1.6 mm, is only 16 per cent when compared to a stationary vehicle.
+The below figure shows the size of the contact area of a summer tyre with various groove depths when driving at different speeds on a road with a water thickness of three millimetres.
+The contact area of a vehicle with worn-out tyres (thread 1.6 mm) and at the speed of 125 km/h is only 6 per cent when compared to a stationary vehicle.